 Once you have built the perfect outdoor space using high-quality timber decking, you’ll want to ensure that it lasts as long as possible.
+A well-built deck can withstand years of use and weathering without succumbing to wear and tear.

 Oils are not like paint and penetrate the wood deeply to protect it from moisture throughout the timber.
 It eventually evaporated out of the pores and leaves it then unprotected.
 Because of this, it is important that your recoat the decking beams every 12 to 18 months.